Role of Australian Government agencies

 National Redress Scheme

-The Redress Scheme commenced on 1 July 2018 and will run for 10 years.
+The Australian Government established the National Redress Scheme in response to the recommendations of the Royal Commission.
+It started on 1 July 2018 and will run for 10 years.

 For more information visit the National Redress Scheme website.